Kelowna mother claims teens allegedly beaten and robbed in park - Lake Country Calendar

 A concerned mother posted about the incident, claiming it happened at Davie Park in Rutland and that it is the second robbery in the park in as many nights.

-According to the mother, several men and a woman carrying batons and mace, physically assaulted one of a 20-year-old woman and robbed all three victims including an 18-year-old woman and a 20-year-old man.
+According to Rutland resident Karey Nelson, several men and a woman carrying batons and mace, physically assaulted and robbed her 18-year-old stepdaughter and her friends, a man, and woman in their early 20’s.

-“Two guys held down my step daughter’s friend so another girl could kick her in the face,” she said in the post.
+“They (Nelson’s daughter and friends) were hanging out at the park and this other group started harassing them,” said Nelson.

-“The car our kids tried getting into to get away, had the windows smashed.”
+“These people came at them with mace and batons and started going after my stepdaughter’s male friend.
+They started beating him up, while two males grabbed my stepdaughter’s girlfriend and held her while some girl beat her up.”

 Police were apparently called right after the incident.